mpluswow/wow-modding/GuildWars/GuildWars_System/player_reregister/readme.md

-Registering a new player in the player_level and player_claimed_rewards tables.

-Resetting player data after a 30-day period.

-Debugging support with messages that help trace the script's functionality.

 ### 1. Checking and Registering a Player:
 When a player logs in, the script first checks if the player exists in the 'player_level' table by querying the database using the player's 'guid'.